 - Are keyboard commands and keyboard navigation built into the software?
 People who are blind will navigate, select and completely interact with your software through an external keypad.

-Accessibility software enables businesses to deliver products and services through kiosks, in ways that enable customers to use them independently.
+Accessibility software, like Dolphin Kiosks, enables businesses to deliver products and services through kiosks in ways that enable customers to use them independently.
 It adds another layer of support, using your software as a baseline for providing the extras.
 When accessibility software is incorporated, your customers can access the right level of support for their level of sight.
-This might include alternative color schemes, magnification, speech and more.
-These software supports are commonly referred to as accommodations.
+This might include alternative color schemes, magnification, speech and full screen reading.

 Magnification Best Practice